mwmorale/python_play/README.md

 # ---python_play---
-I figured that I should update my GitHub(since I have not in a bit) to show off my recent Python skills that I gained during my last internship at Nerdwallet!
+I figured that I should update my GitHub to show off my recent Python skills that I gained during my time at Nerdwallet as a Security Software Engineer!
+Here, I explore the infamous "polish notation".

 # --- What is this Polish notation program?---